AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

-There's one important thing to watch out for: if the tool is not finding new paths within several minutes of starting, you're probably not invoking the target binary correctly and it never gets to parse the input files we're throwing at it; another possible explanations are that the default memory limit (`-m`) is too restrictive, and the program exits after failing to allocate a buffer very early on; or that the input files are patently invalid and always fail a basic header check.
+There's one important thing to watch out for: if the tool is not finding new paths within several minutes of starting, you're probably not invoking the target binary correctly and it never gets to parse the input files we're throwing at it; other possible explanations are that the default memory limit (`-m`) is too restrictive and the program exits after failing to allocate a buffer very early on; or that the input files are patently invalid and always fail a basic header check.